filipvabrousek/osdev/FrOS-minimal-c-kernel/README.md

 IMPORTANT:
 * You need to add code from kernel_paging.c to kernel.c
 * Edit **kernel.c** only
-* Edit makefile won't work!
+* Editing makefile won't work!

 ## Description